-In phase 3, the investigational drug product is being tested in humans and will include hundreds or thousands of target disease ill patients.
-Phase 3 study estimated duration is 2-3 years.
-Study will assess the investigational drug product safety and efficacy.
+In phase 3, the investigational drug product is being tested in humans and will include hundreds or thousands of target disease-ill patients.
+Phase 3 study’s estimated duration is 2-3 years.
+The study will assess the investigational drug product safety and efficacy.

 A phase 3 study evaluates the selected investigational new drug formulation and the basic information for labeling and package inserts for physicians and patients.
-Phase 3 includes 2-4 pivotal studies to prove safety and efficacy of the study primary endpoints.
+Phase 3 includes 2-4 pivotal studies to prove the safety and efficacy of the study’s primary endpoints.

 Phase 3 studies are double-blind studies using positive and/or placebo control(s) and are multi-center studies.
 Phase 3 studies compare the investigational new drug product to other commercial drug products with a similar therapeutic indication.

 Phase 3 study populations will be similar to the future (commercial) drug target patient population and will demonstrate that the potential benefits of the use of the drug outweigh its risks, and will optimize drug dosing and treatment schedules based on additional data that will be analyzed during the study.